bettrve/bettrave.github.io/README.md

 ## Power curve efficiency

 Appropriate data pre-processing is fundamental in order to interpret the wind turbine performance correctly.
 In particular, downtime and curtailment need to be identified in the power-wind speed curve.
+To eliminate these anomalies, ML algorithms can be employed

 Downtime :